jelle619/JelleZwie.rs/mkdocs/characters/docs/Other/Myrix.md

 </table>

 ## Personality
-*  Neutral good kind and wholesome but absolutely terrifying when irritated.
+*  Neutral good, kind and wholesome but absolutely terrifying when irritated.

 ### Power
 *  Myrix has no real usable power as a dragon.
 But he does have the semi-controlled passive power which terraforms all his surroundings within a 100 kilometre radius too his current mood.
 I.E. when he is pissed the ground will turn into a vulcano and the sky will turn pitch black.
 The only way for him to control this power is to control his mood.